Anglepoise Model 90 Task Light

 Manufacturer: Herbert Terry & Sons Ltd., later named Anglepoise Lighting Ltd., Hampshire, United Kingdom.

-The Anglepoise model 90 lamp is a variation of the model 75 lamp from 1968.
+The Anglepoise model 90 task light is a variation of the model 75 lamp from 1968.
 It came in production in 1973.
 The successor to this lamp was the Apex 90 in 1985.
 The website of Anglepoise clearly explains the differences between the models.

 Family company, Herbert Terry and Sons Ltd. is established in 1855, manufacturing springs and presswork.
 In 1932, when vehicle suspension engineer George Carwardine (1887 – 1947) invented a spring, crank and lever mechanism that could be positioned with the lightest of touch yet would maintain its position once released, a blueprint for the first Anglepoise task lamp was born.

 In 1971 Herbert Terry & Sons Ltd. was sold to the Associated Spring Corporation (today part of the Barnes group).
 In 1975 John Terry bought back the lighting part of the spring business to form the company Anglepoise Lighting Ltd.